5 Best Family-friendly Safaris in South Africa

 3. Madikwe Game Reserve

-Malaria-free Madikwe Game Reserve is the best private game reserve in South Africa’s North West Province.
-Covering an area that was not so long ago little more than abandoned farmland, it’s now bursting with big animals, including all the Big Five as well as cheetah and wild dog, and is a true triumph of conservation.
+Madikwe Game Reserve is the best safari destination in South Africa’s North West Province.
+Covering an area that was not so long ago little more than abandoned farmland, it’s now bursting with wildlife, including all the Big Five as well as cheetah and wild dog, and is a true triumph of conservation.

 Madikwe is four to five hours’ drive from Johannesburg and about 90 minutes from Pilanesberg Game Reserve and Sun City.
 It is only 45 minutes’ drive from Gaborone, the capital city of Botswana, not allowing for the border crossing (which is normally very quick and straightforward).
 Or you can fly in an hour from O.R.
 Tambo International Airport, on the eastern outskirts of Johannesburg.

 Because Pilanesberg Game Reserve and Sun City lie en route to Madikwe coming from Johannesburg, it’s easy to put together a combined itinerary.
-Note, however, that unlike Pilanesberg, Madikwe does not allow self-drive game drives.
+However, while Madikwe, like Pilanesberg, is state-run, it functions much like a private reserve, insofar as it is only open to guests staying at one of its exclusive lodges and self-drive game drives are forbidden.

-Jaci’s Lodges in particular cater to children of all ages providing special ‘Jungle Drives’ for kids under four years of age and the ‘Children’s Safari’, which is aimed at slightly older children and teaches them valuable lessons about the bush, including survival techniques, tracking and bush medicine.
+Jaci’s Lodges in particular cater to children of all ages providing special activities aimed at youngsters.
 Children are also given special attention at Madikwe Safari Lodge.

 Inside Shamwari, Riverdene Family Lodge is specifically geared to families.
 Seven of the nine rooms are interleading.
-There is a pool, kids adventure center and children’s playroom and a nanny service.
+There is a pool, kids’ adventure center, children’s playroom and a nanny service.
 Unlike Shamwari’s other lodges, there is a perimeter electric fence.
-Kids can also engage in the special ‘Kids on Safari’ program which will take them to the Wildlife Rehabilitation Centre and Born Free Foundation within the reserve.
+Kids can also engage in the special ‘Kids on Safari’ program, which will take them to the Wildlife Rehabilitation Centre and Born Free Foundation within the reserve.

-For all of the child-friendly features, Riverdene and the whole of Shamwari still exude exclusivity and bush tranquility, and the Big Five are pretty much guaranteed.
+For all of the child-friendly features, Riverdene and the whole of Shamwari still exude exclusivity and bush tranquility.
+Wildlife viewing is superb, too, with all the Big Five present and sightings of four – elephant, lion, buffalo and rhino pretty much guaranteed.

 5. Addo Elephant National Park